How to accelerate product development in the automotive industry

 The rapid pace of innovation and increased vehicle complexity

 Unfortunately, the traditional automotive engineering approach to innovation inhibits the development of high-quality complex products.
-Accelerated disruptive innovations are driving the need for new engineering and technology development initiatives faster.
+Accelerated disruptive innovations drive the need for new engineering and technology development initiatives faster.
 Anyone lagging will be left behind.

-Pie charts showing the electronics system as a percent of total car cost, adding more complexity to product development.
+Infographic showing electronics system as percent of total car cost

 What can automotive manufacturers do to stay ahead?